Qiskit-Partners/qiskit-runtime/README.md

 up in their lithium hydride simulation.
 For more information, see the [IBM Research blog](https://research.ibm.com/blog/120x-quantum-speedup)

-Qiskit Runtime allows premium users to upload their Qiskit quantum programs for themselves or others to use.
+Qiskit Runtime allows authorized users to upload their Qiskit quantum programs for themselves or others to use.
 A Qiskit quantum program, also called a Qiskit runtime program, is a piece of Python code that takes certain inputs, performs quantum and maybe classical computation, and returns the processing results.
 The same or other authorized users can then invoke these quantum programs by simply passing in the required input parameters.